 Step1 : Select Your Image

 First things first – you need an image.
 To upload a new image navigate to Media > Add New, then either drag and drop in your image or click the “Select File” button to choose your image.

 Alternatively you can use image you already have by going to Media > Library and selecting an image from there.
 Click on the image title to open it.

 Once you’ve chosen an image and opened it, you should see a page similar to this one.

-From here you can give your image a title, description and a caption.
-But what we’re interested in is the “Edit” button just below the image preview so you can start to edit images in WordPress.
+From here you can give your image a title, captions, alt and description.
+But what we’re interested in is the “Edit Image” button just below the image preview so you can start to edit images in WordPress.

 Step 3: Edit Your Image

-When the editor opens you’ll have a few options to alter your image.
+When the editor opens you’ll see a few options to alter your image.

 To crop the image, simple use your mouse cursor to set your crop selection.
 You can adjust the cropping size by drag and dropping the edges of your selection.
 Once you’re happy with the cropping border, just click on the icon to crop your image to its new size.

 Use this to rotate your image counter-clockwise.
 Each click will rotate the image 90 degrees (or a quarter turn) to the left.